You are here: Home>Discover

 Edzell Castle is a ruined 16th-century castle, with an early-17th-century walled garden, in Edzell.

-Fishing in Scotland is world famous and offers a wide range of loch, river and sea fishing
+Fishing in Scotland is world-famous and offers a wide range of loch, river, and sea fishing.
+Explore the prolific river North Esk in Angus.

 At Edzell there is a path (The blue door walk) that follows along the river North Esk upstream as it squeezes through an impressive gorge.